qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

-The |mActionTextAnnotation| :sup:`Text Annotation` tool in the attribute toolbar provides the possibility to place formatted text in a balloon on the
-|qg| map canvas.
-Use the :guilabel:`Text Annotation` tool and click into the
+The |mActionTextAnnotation| :sup:`Text Annotation` tool in the attribute toolbar provides the possibility to place formatted text in a balloon on the QGIS map canvas.
+Use the :guilabel:`Text Annotation` tool and click into the map canvas.
-map canvas.

 .. _annotation: